-This guide will help you understand what damp is, how to identify it, what measures you can use to remove it, plus how you can prevent damp from happening in the future.
+This guide will help you understand what damp is, how to identify it and what measures you can take to remove it, plus how you can prevent damp from happening in the future.

 What is damp?

 Damp is excessive moisture within the structure of your home that can cause multiple problems if not resolved as soon as possible.